Application to Amend Costs Budget: Persimmon Homes v Osborne Clark

 - There had been knowledge of the issues around disclosure at the first CCMC which could have been addressed by the parties, and the costs judge at the initial CCMC.
 However, it was clear that the full extent of the issues was not known at the time of the initial CCMC.

 - In making their application to amend the Costs Budget, the Claimant could have requested costs budgeting to be adjourned by way of an interim application until the issues at hand in relation to future directions were resolved.
 This would have resulted in a more accurate costs budget being prepared.

 - A significant amount of the additional estimated costs had already been incurred at the time of the application to amend the Costs Budget, placing the Court in a difficult position and in conflict with CPR 3.17(3)(a).

 - The application to amend the costs budget was made 12 months after the significant development was known.

 In summary, if an application for a varied Costs Budget is to be made, it should be as promptly as possible, and before the costs of the variation are to be incurred.
 Outside the scope of this, the applying party would be best seeking to deviate from the Budget by way of ‘good reason’ on conclusion of the case.

 ARC Costs hold vast experience in preparing Costs Budgets and ensuring their accuracy.
 This is done by undertaking a detailed review of the case and the issues between the parties to ensure estimated costs cover all potential issues which can arise in the future.
 We can also assist in the preparation of Precedent R and in negotiating the costs budgets with the opposing party.

 Furthermore, as Costs Lawyers, we can provide representation at any Costs Case Management Hearing.

-If you wish to discuss your query further, you may contact us on 01204 397302 or firstname.lastname@example.org.
+If you wish to discuss your query further, you may contact an expert on 01204 397302, or by email at email@example.com.